nicumicle/simple-jwt-login/simple-jwt-login/README.md

 Both the reset password and change password endpoints are disabled by default.

-**Reset password flow:**

-1. POST to `/user/reset_password` with the user's email.
-The plugin sends a reset code to that address.
-2. POST to `/user/change_password` with the reset code and the new password to complete the change.
+**Flow:** POST to `/user/reset_password` with the user's email to send a reset code, then POST to `/user/change_password` with the code and new password to complete the change.

-**Customization options:**

-* Customize the reset email subject and body from the plugin settings
+Customize the reset email subject/body from settings, or fully override/skip it via the `simple_jwt_login_reset_password_custom_email_template` filter.
-* Override the email template entirely via the `simple_jwt_login_reset_password_custom_email_template` filter hook
-* Skip sending the email altogether and handle delivery yourself via the same hook

 [Read more](https://simplejwtlogin.com/docs/reset-password/) on our website.

 == Auth Codes ==

-Auth codes are optional access tokens that add a layer of protection to any plugin endpoint.
-They are independent of the JWT and are checked before the JWT is validated.

-Enable auth code requirements separately for: auto-login, user registration, and user deletion.
+Auth codes are optional shared secrets that add a layer of protection to any endpoint, checked independently of the JWT.
+Enable the requirement separately for auto-login, registration, and user deletion.

-Each auth code has three properties:

-1. **Authentication Key** - the value the client must include in the request
-2. **WordPress User Role** - optional override for the role assigned when creating users via this code.
-If blank, the default from Register Settings is used.
-3. **Expiration Date** - optional.
-Format: `YYYY-MM-DD HH:mm:ss`.
-Leave blank for a non-expiring code.

-Auth codes are also how you support multiple user tiers from a single registration endpoint: create one code per role, and the correct role is applied based on which code the client sends.
+Each code has an **Authentication Key**, an optional **WordPress User Role** override (falls back to the Register Settings default when blank), and an optional **Expiration Date** (`YYYY-MM-DD HH:mm:ss`, blank = never expires).

+Create one code per role to support multiple registration tiers from a single endpoint.

 [Read more](https://simplejwtlogin.com/docs/auth-codes/) on our website.

 == Protect Endpoints ==

-When enabled, this feature gates WordPress REST endpoints behind JWT authentication so only clients with a valid token can access them.
+Gates WordPress REST endpoints behind JWT authentication so only clients with a valid token can access them.

-**Two protection modes:**

-* **Apply on All REST Endpoints** - protects every route and lets you whitelist exceptions (e.g. add `wp/v2/posts` to allow public read access to posts while protecting everything else)
-* **Apply on Specific Endpoints** - protects only the routes you explicitly list

-**Per-endpoint HTTP method filtering:**

-You can restrict protection to specific HTTP methods on each endpoint.
-For example, protect POST and DELETE on `wp/v2/posts` while leaving GET public.

-**Endpoint matching options:**

-* Exact match
-* Starts-with match (useful for protecting entire namespaces)

-When a request reaches a protected endpoint without a valid JWT, the plugin returns:
+**Modes:** protect all endpoints (with a whitelist of exceptions, e.g. `wp/v2/posts` for public reads) or protect only the endpoints you list, each with optional per-method filtering (e.g. protect POST/DELETE but leave GET public) and exact or starts-with matching.

+Unauthorized requests receive:

 ``
-{
-    "success": false,
-    "data": {
-        "message": "Your are not authorized to access this endpoint.", "error_code": 403,
-        "type": "simple-jwt-login-route-protect"
-    }
-}
+{ "success": false, "data": { "message": "...", "error_code": 403, "type": "simple-jwt-login-route-protect" } }
 ``

 [Read more](https://simplejwtlogin.com/docs/protect-endpoints/) on our website.

 == Webhooks ==

-Webhooks let you notify external services in real time when authentication events occur in WordPress.

-Configure one or more webhook URLs for each of these events:

-* User login
-* User registration
-* JWT authentication

-The plugin fires an HTTP request to each configured URL with event data as the payload.
-Use webhooks to sync users to a CRM, trigger downstream workflows, or pipe events to a logging service.
+Fire outbound HTTP callbacks to external services on login, registration, and JWT authentication events - useful for syncing users to a CRM, triggering downstream workflows, or logging.

-The **Webhook Logs** tab in admin shows the result of each outbound call so you can verify delivery and debug failures.
+The **Webhook Logs** tab shows the result of each call so you can verify delivery and debug failures.

+== Two-Factor Authentication ==

+Disabled by default.
+Integrates with the free [Two Factor](https://wordpress.org/plugins/two-factor/) plugin so JWT issuance respects a user's configured 2FA method (TOTP, email code, or backup codes).

+**Flow:** `/auth` returns a short-lived **interim JWT** instead of a full JWT when 2FA is required.
+Submit the interim JWT plus the 2FA code to `POST /auth/2fa` to receive the full JWT (and refresh token, if enabled).
+The interim JWT TTL is configurable (default: 5 minutes).

+Browser OAuth logins (Google, Facebook, GitHub, Auth0) redirect to an in-page 2FA form before the WordPress session starts.
+Use the Two Factor plugin's own `two_factor_user_api_login_enable` filter to bypass 2FA for specific API clients.

+Requires the Two Factor plugin installed and activated.

+== WooCommerce ==

+Disabled by default.
+Authenticates [WooCommerce](https://woocommerce.com/) REST API (`/wc/v1`-`/wc/v3`) and Store API (`/wc/store/v1`, including cart & checkout) requests with a JWT instead of consumer key/secret - independent of the global Protect Endpoints middleware.

+**Store API cart & checkout (optional):** lets header (`Authorization: Bearer`) JWT requests skip the Store API's CSRF nonce check, enabling headless cart/checkout with the token alone.
+Cookie and URL tokens always keep the nonce, since only header tokens are immune to CSRF.
+Off by default - enable only for headless storefronts, and always use HTTPS.

+Requires the WooCommerce plugin installed and activated.

+== Force Login ==

+Disabled by default.
+Lets Simple JWT Login's own REST endpoints (`/auth`, `/autologin`, etc.) bypass the [Force Login](https://wordpress.org/plugins/force-login/) plugin's site-wide login requirement, so external clients can authenticate without an existing WordPress session.

+Requires the Force Login plugin installed and activated.

 == Hooks ==

-The plugin exposes action and filter hooks so developers can extend or customize behavior without modifying plugin files.
+Action and filter hooks let developers extend or customize behavior without modifying plugin files.

-**Action hooks:**

-* `simple_jwt_login_login_hook(WP_User $user)` - fires after a user logs in via JWT
-* `simple_jwt_login_redirect_hook(string $url, array $request)` - fires before the post-login redirect, allowing URL modification
-* `simple_jwt_login_register_hook(WP_User $user, string $plain_text_password)` - fires after a new user is registered
-* `simple_jwt_login_delete_user_hook(WP_User $user)` - fires immediately after a user is deleted
-* `simple_jwt_login_before_endpoint` - fires before any plugin route is initialized

-**Filter hooks:**

-* `simple_jwt_login_jwt_payload_auth(array $payload, array $request)` - modify JWT payload on `/auth` endpoint before the token is signed
-* `simple_jwt_login_no_redirect_message(array $payload, array $request)` - customize the JSON response on `/autologin` when "No Redirect" mode is active
-* `simple_jwt_login_reset_password_custom_email_template(string $template, array $request)` - replace or modify the reset password email body
+**Action hooks:** `simple_jwt_login_login_hook` (after JWT login), `simple_jwt_login_redirect_hook` (before post-login redirect), `simple_jwt_login_register_hook` (after registration), `simple_jwt_login_delete_user_hook` (after user deletion), `simple_jwt_login_before_endpoint` (before any plugin route).

+**Filter hooks:** `simple_jwt_login_jwt_payload_auth` (modify the `/auth` JWT payload before signing), `simple_jwt_login_no_redirect_message` (customize the `/autologin` no-redirect JSON response), `simple_jwt_login_reset_password_custom_email_template` (customize/override the reset password email).

-**Example: Send a welcome email on registration**
+**Example - welcome email on registration:**

 ``
 add_action('simple_jwt_login_register_hook', function ($user, $password) {
-    wp_mail(
-        $user->user_email,
-        'Welcome',
-        'Your account is ready.
-Email: ' . $user->user_email . ' / Password: ' . $password
-    );
+    wp_mail($user->user_email, 'Welcome', 'Your account is ready.');
 }, 10, 2);
 ``

-**Example: Add user data to the no-redirect autologin response**

-``
-add_filter('simple_jwt_login_no_redirect_message', function ($response, $request) {
-    $response['userId']      = get_current_user_id();
-    $response['userDetails'] = wp_get_current_user();
-    return $response;
-}, 10, 2);
-``

-**Example: Modify the reset password email template**

-``
-add_filter('simple_jwt_login_reset_password_custom_email_template', function ($template, $request) {
-    return $template . ' - Sent by Acme Corp';
-}, 10, 2);
-``

-View the full list of hooks at [https://simplejwtlogin.com/docs/hooks](https://simplejwtlogin.com/docs/hooks).
+View the full list of hooks with parameters at [simplejwtlogin.com/docs/hooks](https://simplejwtlogin.com/docs/hooks).

 == CORS ==

-Configure Cross-Origin Resource Sharing (CORS) headers for all plugin REST routes from the CORS tab.
+Configure Cross-Origin Resource Sharing (CORS) headers for all plugin REST routes from the CORS tab - essential when your headless frontend runs on a different domain than WordPress.
+Set allowed origins, methods, and headers without touching server configuration.

-This is essential when your headless frontend (Next.js, React, Vue, etc.) is hosted on a different domain than your WordPress backend.
-Without correct CORS headers, browser-based clients are blocked from calling the plugin's endpoints.

-The plugin lets you configure allowed origins, methods, and headers without touching server configuration files.

 [Read more](https://simplejwtlogin.com/docs/cors/) on our website.

 == Integration ==

-**PHP SDK**

-A Composer package is available for PHP applications:

-``
-composer require nicumicle/simple-jwt-login-client-php
-``

-See the [package page](https://packagist.org/packages/nicumicle/simple-jwt-login-client-php) for code examples.
+**PHP SDK:** `composer require nicumicle/simple-jwt-login-client-php` - see the [package page](https://packagist.org/packages/nicumicle/simple-jwt-login-client-php) for examples.

-**JavaScript SDK**

-An npm/yarn package is available for JavaScript and TypeScript applications:

-``
-npm install "simple-jwt-login"
-``

-or

-``
-yarn add "simple-jwt-login"
-``

-See the [JavaScript SDK repository](https://github.com/simple-jwt-login/js-sdk) for full documentation.

-**CLI**
+**JavaScript SDK:** `npm install simple-jwt-login` (or `yarn add simple-jwt-login`) - see the [JS SDK repository](https://github.com/simple-jwt-login/js-sdk).

-A command-line tool is available for scripting, testing, and local development workflows:
+**CLI:** a command-line tool for scripting, testing, and local development - see the [CLI repository](https://github.com/simple-jwt-login/simple-jwt-login-cli) for installation.

-``
-# Install and use the CLI to interact with all plugin endpoints from your terminal
-``

-See the [CLI repository](https://github.com/simple-jwt-login/simple-jwt-login-cli) for installation instructions.

 == Screenshots ==